NarokMan/VintageVengeance/README.md

 TO PLAY:
-Drive the car by pressing the up, left, and right arrow keys.
+Drive the car by pressing the up, left, down, and right arrow keys.